White House declares monkeypox a public health emergency

 The focus of the Biden Administration's response to the outbreak has been to vaccinate those at high risk of contracting the disease, but critics say vaccine availability has been limited and slow to come online.

-The Administration says it has shipped more than 1.1 million doses of the JYNNEOS vaccine to states and territories.
+The Administration says it has made more than one million doses of the JYNNEOS vaccine available to states and territories to order.

 Governors in California, New York and Illinois have already declared state of emergencies in response to the monkeypox outbreak.
 Some cities, including New York City and San Francisco, have also made their own emergency declarations.